 Ahhh the lessons of history.
 It makes you wonder, doesn’t it?
 The groups may have changed but our stereotypes, assumptions and judgements about others not like us seem to be as divisive as ever.
 The cliques we identified with in highschool served as the training grounds for our more sophisticated cliques as adults.
 It is no wonder.

 We were created to BELONG

 I believe we are hard wired with an innate desire to be a part of something bigger than ourselves.
 To belong.
 This deep longing drives our need for approval.
 It is so instinctual that we go to extraordinary lengths to acquire it.
 To fit in.
-We live in the right places, we enroll our kids in the right activities, we share the right ‘news’ stories on social media, we use the right language, we pass judgement on the the right people and we portray the right image.
+We live in the right places, and enroll our kids in the right activities.
+We share the right ‘news’ stories on social media, use the right language and pass judgement on the the right people.
+Of course, always to portray the right image.

 In an effort to protect our precarious house of cards, we constantly compare ourselves which only feeds our inevitable insecurity.
 From dangerous street gangs to polite church lady gossip groups, a sense of belonging is foundational.
 The hollow sense of acceptance that we cobble together is nothing more than a flimsy star on our belly.

 Last week I came across a partially spent gift card to Whole Foods.
 I decided to spend the rest of it.
 While in the salsa aisle, I bumped into someone I knew.
 After some chit chat, I said something like, “I’m a Trader Joes shopper.
 I can’t seem to find anything in here.”